 This allows the company to monitor the traffic brought to the website by that specific influencer.
 In the same sense, for ad tracking, these tracking URLs allow for tracking of your online activity.
 It can then come back to you in the form of targeted advertisements.

 Tracking pixels are similar to tracking URLs in that they are website-based and gather information mainly for marketing.
 A tracking pixel is a tiny pixel that contains code designed to gather information about things like a website’s traffic.
-The tracking pixel is placed as a graphic on a given website, but its small size makes it unnoticeable.
+The tracking pixel goes as a graphic on a given website, but its small size makes it unnoticeable.

 Tracking pixels gather information about users as they are on the website, such as what device they’re on, what ads they click on, which pages they view, and more.
 When the tracking pixels track preference information, it can be used to create advertisements.